SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 </ItemGroup>
 ```

-##### 3.2.2 CloudFoundry
+##### 3.2.2 Cloud Foundry

-To use Redis Data Protection key ring provider on Cloud Foundry you have to install a Redis service and create and bind a instance of it to your application using the CloudFoundry command line as follows:
+To use Redis Data Protection key ring provider on Cloud Foundry you have to install a Redis service and create and bind a instance of it to your application using the Cloud Foundry command line as follows:

 ```
 > cf target -o myorg -s myspace